2022 Pakistan floods: National

 The prime minister, Shehbaz Sharif, who had decided to spearhead the relief operations in the wake of massive floods, met international partners on 25 August who pledged to provide $500 million to the country to mitigate the havoc wreaked by flooding.

 Army officers, federal cabinet members, and senators will donate their one-month salary for the flood relief fund.
 PTCL Group, Pakistan's largest telecom and internet services provider, announced ₨.
 1.75 billion(or US$8 million) to support flood relief efforts and those affected by the floods.

 The chairman of the Pakistan Tehreek-e-Insaf (PTI) party and former prime minister, Imran Khan, held a 3-hour-long telethon to raise funds for flood victims and received ₨.
 500 crores (or US$22.5 million) in pledges for flood relief.

 On 30 August, the Government of Pakistan announced $170 million allocation to flood victims, which will be disbursed through the Benazir Income Support Programme (BISP) as part of Pakistan Flood Response Plan 2022.
 The Pakistani embassies in China and Turkey have also set up fundraisers requesting flood relief donations from locals.

 Pakistan Telecommunication Authority (PTA) introduced the 9999 SMS code for flood relief donations to enable consumers to donate their funds through mobile phone text to support the flood victims.
 The consumers would be required to write "fund" and send it to the 9999 short code to donate ₨.
 10 (or US ¢4.5) to contribute to the prime minister's floods relief fund.

 The government has been accused of inaction on relief and rescue operations, with local officials allegedly hoarding humanitarian aid.
 Incidents of looting due to lack of aid have emerged, with several NGOs halting relief operations after their trucks carrying relief goods were looted.
 In Sukkur, police booked 100 flood-affected persons under terrorism charges for protesting against the lack of food and relief when Shehbaz Sharif and foreign minister Bilawal Bhutto visited to assess flood damage on 26 August.

+Mehraz provided free low-cost housing designs made of bamboo for affected communities, focusing on environmentally friendly and resilient construction techniques and flood management.